FlorianNelles/CI-Upgrader/README.md

 with as little work as possible.
 If you want to extend your project after the upgrade, you have the option to use CI3 and CI4 syntax in the most parts of your code.

-On the other hand, you have also the opportunity to remove kenjis upgrade-helper from selected files or even from the whole project.
+On the other hand, you have also the opportunity to remove Kenji Suzukis upgrade-helper from selected files or even from the whole project.
 In this case, you have to transfer the affected code manually into CI4 syntax.
 For this it is recommended to take a look at the [Upgrade Guide](https://codeigniter4.github.io/CodeIgniter4/installation/upgrade_4xx.html) of the official documentation, which will be of great help in this regard.